 The film’s only flaw is the quickened pace of the concluding scenes following the Jackal's death, which feel too rushed.
 Disappointingly, the chilling last line of Forsyth’s book (“The day of the jackal was over”) is never included.
 The final shot, of a key character standing sadly over the Jackal’s freshly-buried grave, is so mesmerizing that we want Zinnemann to hold the shot for a long time—but he doesn’t.
 The end credits begin rolling sooner than they should, although the closing image of a lion statue parked in front of Élysée Palace does, in some ways, remind us of the lion and dragon statues in the closing moments of A Man For All Seasons, another film about a martyred rebel.

 Zinnemann leaves us with some troubling questions, among them the question of whether or not the heroes have actually succeeded in, well, learning anything at all about their enemy.
 "I don’t think we ever really had any idea what kind of man you’ve been pursuing during the past two weeks," the Minister confesses to Lebel—and that, unfortunately, remains to be the case when the movie is over.
 The Jackal may be dead, but so what?
 They didn't even get to find out what his real name was; their suspicion of him as being one “Charles H. Calthrop” turns out to be a false lead.
 "If the Jackal wasn’t really Calthrop," ponders Inspector Thomas (Tony Britton), "then who the hell was he?"
-All that torture and wire-tapping, it seems, may have saved the president’s life, but there are no personal rewards to be reaped.
+All that torture and wire-tapping, it seems, may have saved the general’s life, but there are no personal rewards to be reaped.
 Few things are uglier than killing a man with no identity and no recorded background, doomed to be buried in a forgotten and unmarked grave.
 They never knew anything about him.

 Claude Lebel is the only character left standing at the end of the movie who still truly, honestly wants to know who the Jackal was.
 For everybody else in the movie, it doesn't matter, and life goes on.
 For him, it won't.
-He’ll have go back home to his wife, back to his pigeons, back to his job, back to his missions with Caron, continuously wishing he could have had a little more time to learn something about his enemy.
+He’ll have to go back home to his wife, back to his pigeons, back to his job, back to his missions with Caron, continuously wishing he could have had a little more time to learn something about his enemy.
 He never does get to find out who the Jackal was, or why the Jackal turned to a life of cold-blooded killing.
 But Lebel, bless his heart, would still like an answer to those questions.
 In its own special way, that is a sign of progress.
 And he is the only person in the movie who goes to the Jackal’s funeral.